 Global keyword search for the word “BreakingNews.”

-4. Analyze competitors
+4. To analyze competitors

 Social monitoring allows you to understand the activity around your own brand as well as the activity around your competitors.
 Your competitors actions can be leveraged in essentially every aspect of your business, outside of just marketing and PR.
 Agencies can use competitor information to advise clients about their campaigns in the campaign’s early stages.
 With geofencing, your client can be one of the first to know.
 An agency that can provide deep insights about competitors have the data they need to prove themselves quickly to a new client.